wechaty/vorpal/README.md

 1. Support get the `message` instance which invoked this command
     1. `this.message`
 1. Support `ask()` to ask user question and get the answer back!
+1. Support WechatyVorpalConfig `silent` to do not show help message for unknown commands
+1. Rename  WechatyVorpalConfig `at` to `mention` for only react for message in a room that mention the bot itself.

 ### v0.3 (July 7, 2020)